E-commerce tips

 SSENSE loyalty reward system

-Another way you can encourage repeat purchases is through loyalty programs.
-They are a simple but powerful way of saying "thank you for shopping with us again.”
+One way to encourage repeat purchases is through loyalty programs.
 Loyalty programs tap into something many people respond to: getting rewarded for their continued support.
 When done right, these programs make customers feel good about your brand and want to return.

 SSENSE is a great example of this.
 The Canadian fashion boutique doesn’t just reward points for purchases.
 They create three levels that make customers feel special.
 The higher your level, the more perks you get.
 This is smart because spending money feels like earning your way to something better.

-Here’s the bigger problem: Most loyalty programs are often treated as afterthoughts.
+However, most loyalty programs are often treated as afterthoughts.
 Many businesses don't think about what customers really want.
 Some companies don't even have enough data about their customers.
-So they end up giving the same deals to everyone.
-In fact, Arrivia points out that 80% of program executives in the US feel their program is too similar to others in the industry.
+So, they end up giving the same deals to everyone.
+Arrivia points out that 80% of program executives in the US feel their program is too similar to others in the industry.

 Engage with customers after purchases through discounts